mariusbock/wear/README.md

 ## Cite as
 ```
 @article{bock2023wear,
-  title={WEAR: A Multimodal Dataset for Wearable and Egocentric Video Activity Recognition},
+  title={WEAR: An Outdoor Sports for Wearable and Egocentric Video Activity Recognition},
-  author={Bock, Marius and Moeller, Michael and Van Laerhoven, Kristof and Kuehne, Hilde},
+  author={Bock, Marius and Kuehne, Hilde and Van Laerhoven, Kristof and Moeller, Michael},
   volume={abs/2304.05088},
   journal={CoRR},
   year={2023},